 All options can be discussed with you during a consultation appointment.

 How long will the operation take?

-This again depends on the position of your tooth, and whether the operation is being carried out with local anaesthesia alone or with additional intravenous sedation.
+This again depends on the position of your tooth, and whether the operation is being carried out with local anaesthesia alone.

 The longer time allows for the recovery period needed before you can be discharged home.